Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Word Of The Day Widget](widgets/word-of-the-day.js)

-This is a small widget that shows today’s word of the day.
+This small widget shows today’s word of the day.
 The word is scraped from https://www.merriam-webster.com/word-of-the-day/.

 * Easily change text colours and the background colour
 * Colours support dark and light mode changing